-Based on an assumed offering price of \$ per share, we estimate the gross proceeds from the sale of and the estimated offering expenses payable by us, will be approximately \$ million (approximately \$ million if the over-allotment option granted to the underwriter is exercised in full).
+Based on an assumed offering price of \$5.25 per share, we estimate the gross proceeds from the sale of 1,619,047 shares of common stock, prior to deducting underwriting discounts and commissions and the estimated offering expenses payable by us, will be approximately \$8.5 million (approximately \$9.775 million if the over-allotment option granted to the underwriters is exercised in full).

-We estimate that we will receive net proceeds of \$ million, after deducting underwriting discounts and commissions and our underwriter's expense allowance and estimated expenses of approximately \$ million, which includes legal, accounting, printing costs and various fees associated with the registration and listing of our shares.
-If the underwriter exercises its right to purchase an additional \$ million, after deducting \$ million, after deducting \$ for underwriting discounts and commissions.
+We estimate that we will receive net proceeds of approximately \$7.1 million, after deducting underwriting discounts and commissions and our underwriters' expense allowance and estimated expenses of approximately \$0.7 million, which includes legal, accounting, printing costs and various fees associated with the registration and listing of our shares.
+If the underwriters' expense their right to purchase an additional 242,857 shares of common stock to cover over-allotments, we will receive approximately an additional \$1.275 million, after deducting approximately \$0.83 million for underwriting discounts and commissions.

-We currently expect to use \$11.76 million to fund our Phase 3 clinical trials and supportive studies for Impracor and \$3.24 million for IP protection, further Accudel related research and development, working capital and general corporate purposes, including general development efforts.
-We intend to use the net proceeds from this offering along with the \$7.95 million raised in our April Private Placement to fund these efforts.
-We may also use a portion of these proceeds for the potential acquisition of, or investment in, product candidates, technologies, formulations or companies that complement our business, although we have no current understandings, commitments, or agreements to do so.
+We currently expect to use approximately \$7.1 million of the funds received in this offering to fund our Phase 3 clinical trials for Impracor and pre-Phase 3 clinical studies for potential drug candidates in the muscle relaxant and neuropathic pain fields.
+We also expect to use any funds we receive from the underwriters in connection with its exercise of the over-allotment option, along with the \$7.95 million raised in our April Private Placement and the \$4 million raised in connection with the PCCA Transaction, to further fund these efforts, and fund additional IP protection and other Accude related research and development expenses.
+We may also use a portion of these proceeds for the potential acquisition of, or investment in, product candidates, technologies, formulations or companies that complement our business, although other than as provided in the PCCA License Agreement, we have no current understandings, commitments, or agreements to do so.
 The following table summarizes our intent regarding use of such proceeds: